ebramanti/cmsi387/homework/io-gymnastics/io-gymnastics.md

 ![Screenshot](ssh-tunnel.png)

+> JD: This screenshot would be more compelling if you actually included the location bar saying `localhost:2001/~tbramant/`.
+Because, you know, that could have come from anywhere :)

 ##2.
 Run something lengthy (`ping`, `vm_stat/vmstat`, loooooong download, finding the quadrillionth prime number...) inside `screen`; logout of that computer entirely, login again, and reconnect to `screen` to prove to yourself that the process has continued to run without interruption.

     ssh tbramant@my.cs.lmu.edu